tagitables/tagitables.github.io/README.md

   <body>
    <h1>Hello World!</h1>
-    <p>I am tagitables and I am interested in philosophy and programming.</p>
+    <p>My name is Quah Kai Xin and I am interested in philosophy and programming.</p>
     <p>I am currently a student at NUS School of Computing.</p>
     <p>I believe in the ordered nature of logic as well as the non-trivial significance of simplicity.</p>
     <p>I have decided to enroll in this MIT Professional Certificate in Coding - Full Stack Development with MERN program for the sake of my own learning.</p>